arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 singular to plural, class names to table names, modularized class names to ones without, and class names to foreign keys.

-In the context, of Zeitwerk, __acronym handling__ is a crucial feature of inflector.
+However, in the context, of Zeitwerk, __acronym handling__ is a crucial feature of inflector.

 An example of acronym can be "REST" (Representational State Transfer).
 It's not uncommon to have a constant including it in, let's say `API::REST::Client`.